Home » Dessert Recipes » Keto Apple Crisp Recipe

 Variations

-Spices - Feel free to add some nutmeg, ginger, apple pie spice, cardamon, or another spice you enjoy.
+Spices – Feel free to add some nutmeg, ginger, apple pie spice, cardamom, or another spice you enjoy in this mock apple crisp.
 You can also add some vanilla extract if you want.

-Topping - You can vary the apple crisp topping to your preferences by adding some chopped pecans, chopped walnuts, or adding some of the spices mentioned above.
-Other options would be to add a squeeze of fresh lemon juice to balance the sweetness, some dried sugar-free cranberries, or if you are not strict keto you can add some oats into the crumble topping.
+Topping – You can vary the apple crisp topping to your preferences by adding some chopped pecans, chopped walnuts, or adding some of the spices mentioned above.
+Other options would be to add a squeeze of fresh lemon juice to balance the sweetness, some dried sugar-free cranberries, unsweetened coconut flakes, or, if you are not strict keto, you can add some oats into the crumble topping.

 Common Questions